Optimising cost vs accuracy of decentralised analytics in fog computing environments: Performance analysis

 For the super-linear case, at each $\varepsilon$, the optimal operating point is at lower aggregation levels with respect to the linear and sub-linear cases.
-This is expected, because the exponential growth of the computational cost pushes the optimal aggregation point towards more decentralised solutions (lower values of $\gamma$).
-From a systems point of view, this means that the distributed learning process performs more communication rounds.
+This is expected, because the steep growth of the computational cost pushes the optimal aggregation point towards more decentralised solutions (lower values of $\gamma$).
+From the system point of view, this means that the distributed learning process performs more communication rounds.
 This is confirmed by the number of rounds performed at, for example, $\varepsilon=10^{-6},10^{-7}$ (see columns $R(\gamma^*),R(\hat\gamma)$ of Table~\ref{tab:superlinear_valid} compared to the corresponding ones in Table~\ref{tab:sublinear_valid}).
-In terms of accuracy of the model, the optimal operating point is exactly predicted at lower accuracies ($\varepsilon\in[10^{-5},10^{-2}]$), while for higher accuracies ($\varepsilon=10^{-6},10^{-7}$) it is approximated.
-Also in this case, though, the overhead is quite limited ($1.30\%$ and $19.16\%$, respectively).
+In terms of accuracy of the model we observe that, for all datasets, at lower accuracy ($\varepsilon=10^{-3}$) the model estimation error results in the higher overhead (as in the previous cases) while for the all the remaining cases the additional cost is quite limited, i.e., are up to 8\%.

-Summarising this set of results, we can observe some common features across the three cases, which highlights a coherent behaviour of our model.
+Summarising this set of results, we can observe some common features across the three cases, which highlights a coherent behaviour of our model, unless for the only one case of GS with sub-linear computation costs.
 First, the model tends to be more accurate in estimating the costs as the required accuracy increases.
 Moreover, in many cases the model is able to estimate the exact optimal operating point, i.e., the best level of aggregation that drives the system to achieve minimal cost.
 Finally, even when the optimal operating point is only approximated, the incurred overhead is most of the time quite limited, with only a very few exceptions.
-We can thus conclude that the model is a very accurate tool to both (i) analyse the cost incurred at the different aggregation levels, and (ii) identify optimal operation points of the decentralised learning task.
+We can thus conclude that the model is an accurate tool to both (i) analyse the cost incurred at the different aggregation levels, and (ii) identify optimal operation points of the decentralised learning task.

+Finally, to assess the quality of the final training model trained by the distributed learning we report in Fig.~\ref{fig:accuracy} its final accuracy at each value of $\gamma$, for all the considered datasets.
+For the Covtype and MNIST datasets the inference accuracy on the test set is almost constant for the aggregation level.
+This means that, aggregating data at different levels does not or only marginally affect the accuracy of the trained model.
+For the case of Gisette, the difference between full decentralisation and full decentralisation is below 5\%.
+This is the maximum lack of accuracy we obtain by using any decentralised configuration, including the one indicated by our model.